-$$p: M \times N \times 3 \to M \times N \times 2$$
+$$p: M \times N \times 3 \rightarrow M \times N \times 2$$ .

-The respective predictor learning methods proposed in Chapter 3, Chapter 4, Chapter 5, Chapter 6, are the key point of discussion within this study.
+The methods to learn such a predictor, suggested in Chapter 3, Chapter 4, Chapter 5, Chapter 6, are the main topic of discussion of this work.

-- 3. At test time, for a new image predict the warping field $\mathcal{F} = p(I)$. - 4.
-Generate a new image via bilinear sampling of an input image $O = \mathbf{S}(I, \mathcal{F})$ (2.2).
+- 3. At test time for a new image predict the warping field $\mathcal{F} = p(I)$. - 4.
+Generate new image via bilinear sampling of input image $O = \mathbf{S}(I, \mathcal{F})$ (2.2).

-In the rest of my thesis, I concentrate on the gaze redirection task, however, all the suggested predictor learning methods are applicable to this general image re-synthesis pipeline.
-The restriction on the image re-synthesis problem where the warping is applicable, is that pixels of the output image should be contained in the input so that the family of warping transformations is rich enough to model the target transformation.
+In the rest of my thesis I concentrated on the task of gaze redirection, however, all suggested methods to learn a predictor are applicable to this general image re-synthesis pipeline.
+The restriction on the image re-synthesis problem where the warping is applicable, is that pixels of the output image are contained in the input so that the family of warping transformations is rich enough to model the target transformation.